-However, formal complaints can also be addressed to a number of different departments at REWE Group, including Management, Compliance, Quality Management and Purchasing.
+Formal complaints can be addressed to a number of different departments at REWE Group, including management, compliance, quality management and purchasing.
 They can also be sent directly to the stores themselves.

-With the help of an IT-supported tool, corruption risks are systematically recorded and evaluated for the entire REWE Group (nationally and internationally).
+With the help of an IT-supported tool, corruption risks are systematically recorded and evaluated in REWE Group.
 Appropriate measures are then developed on the basis of this information.
-“Commercial bribery” was identified as a key corruption risk – particularly in the business area of Purchasing.
+This represents complete coverage both nationally and internationally.
+“Commercial bribery” was identified as a key corruption risk in the business areas of Purchasing and Logistics.

-The basic conditions, guidelines and processes for a uniform risk management system throughout the combine with regard to the compliance risks of antitrust breaches and corruption will be created by the Governance & Compliance headquarters department.
-Annual compliance risk analyses have been carried out and appropriate measures to control risks have been developed and implemented since 2011.
-As part of the integration project Governance Risk & Compliance (GRC), business operation risks and compliance risks are jointly collected, evaluated according to the same criteria and integrated into a group-wide system solution (for more information about risk management, see the Combined Management Report for the 2018 Business Year, pages 27–33).
+The basic conditions, guidelines and processes for a uniform risk management system throughout the combine with regard to the compliance risks of antitrust breaches and corruption will be created by the Corporate Department of Governance & Compliance.
+Annual compliance risk analyses have been carried out and appropriate measures to control risks have been developed and implemented since 2012.
+As part of the integration project Governance Risk & Compliance (GRC), business operation risks and compliance risks are jointly collected, evaluated according to the same criteria and integrated into a group-wide system solution (for more information about risk management, see the Combined Management Report for the 2017 Business Year, pages 25–30 ).

 REWE Group has been providing information about compliance, particularly whistleblower management, on its website.
 Its code of conduct can also be downloaded there.
-In addition, every employee of REWE Group can find important compliance information on the intranet and in various team rooms.
+Every employee of REWE Group can find important compliance information on the intranet and in various team rooms.

 |Non-management level, absolute||Management level, absolute||Non-management level, absolute||Management level, absolute||Non-management level, absolute||Management level, absolute|

-Together with decentralised compliance officers, the Governance & Compliance headquarters department holds regular workshops for the purpose of modifying the compliance programme and implementing preventive measures to minimise compliance risks.
+Together with decentralised compliance officers, the Corporate Department of Governance & Compliance holds annual workshops for the purpose of modifying the compliance programme and implementing preventive measures to minimise compliance risks.

-REWE Group does not provide disclosures about the monetary value of significant fines and the total number of non-monetary penalties due to non-compliance with environmental laws and regulations as this information does not have the necessary level of quality available throughout the combine.
+REWE Group does not provide disclosures about non-compliance with environmental laws and regulations as this information does not have the necessary level of quality available throughout the combine.
 There are no plans to gather this information in future as the effort to acquire the data is not proportional to the benefits obtained from gathering it.

-REWE Group does not provide disclosures about the monetary value of significant fines and the total number of non-monetary penalties due to non-compliance with laws and regulations as this information does not have the necessary level of quality available throughout the combine.
+REWE Group does not provide disclosures about non-compliance with laws and regulations as this information does not have the necessary level of quality available throughout the combine.
 There are no plans to gather this information in future as the effort to acquire the data is not proportional to the benefits obtained from gathering it.
-Legal risks are reported in the Combined Management Report for the 2018 Business Year from page 31.
-Other provisions for court, litigation and legal consulting costs are reported in note 33 of the Combined Management Report for the 2018 Business Year from page 114.
+Legal risks are reported in the Combined Management Report for the 2017 Business Year from page 29 .
+Other provisions for court, litigation and legal consulting costs are reported in note 34 of the Management Report for the 2017 Business Year on page 123 .